lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 This proves that $L_{\mathrm{sum}}$ is an encryption of $m_1 + m_2$ with noise
 $e_1 + e_2$.

-Later in this post we will also use the homomorphic subtraction function
+Later in this post we will also use the analogous homomorphic subtraction function $\mathrm{CSub}$:
-$\mathrm{CSub}$ which is implemented similarly:

 \\[ \mathrm{CSub}: \mathrm{LWE}\_{\mathbf{s}}(m_1) \times
 \mathrm{LWE}\_{\mathbf{s}}(m_2) \rightarrow \mathrm{LWE}\_{\mathbf{s}}(m_1 -